Autonomous-Finance/dca-agent/README.md

 # Autonomous DCA Agent on AO

+## 🚨 This App was discontinued

+Due to this app being some of our early work aimed at exhibiting the capabilities of AO, we're discontinuing it but keep this repo as a public good.

+Feel free to explore the code in this repo or read our related [research article](https://www.autonomous.finance/research/dca-agent).

+An alternative to DCA on AO is currently available on [Botega](https://botega.arweave.net/).

+---

 <img src="logo.webp" width="150" height="150" alt="DCA Agent Logo">

 This Autonomous Investment Agent (AIA) executes a dynamic dollar-cost-average (DCA) investment strategy across various liquidity pools within the AO ecosystem.
 It **automatically buys** a base token at predetermined, user-configurable intervals using a consistent amount of a quote token for each transaction.